Criminology

 • Links with top organisations

-Thanks to our partnerships with organisations like Thames Valley Police and the Tap Social Movement, you'll have great options for work placement or real-life projects.
+Thanks to our partnerships with organisations like Thames Valley Police and the Tap Social Movement, you'll have opportunities to build relationships that could help further your career.

 • Make the degree yours